gabrielvalenco/gabrielvalenco/README.md

 - 🎨 UI/UX design with tools like **Figma**
 - 🔎 ROI-focused strategies for publishers at my startup

-🌟 **Goals:**
-- 🌍 Work abroad, particularly in **Australia**.
-- 💪 Build strength and muscle while balancing my work-life goals.
-- ❤️ Retire my mom and build a loving family with honest work.

-📖 **Hobbies & Interests:**
-- 💡 Reading self-help books for personal and social growth.
-- 🎬 Watching movies to relax and get inspired.
-- 🚀 Exploring new challenges, like **cybersecurity** and **investing**.

 📫 **Let's Connect:**
 - 💼 LinkedIn: [Gabriel Valenço](https://www.linkedin.com/in/gabriel-valen%C3%A7o-480b43276/)
 - 💻 Portfolio: [GitHub Portfolio](https://github.com/gabrielvalenco/curriculum/settings/pages)
 - 📧 Email: [gabrielvalencoofc@gmail.com](mailto:gabrielvalencoofc@gmail.com)

-⚡ **Fun Fact:**
-I love working on ambitious projects that make a real impact and always strive to learn something new every day!